SVCE-ACM/A-December-of-Algorithms-2021/README.md

 ### December 4 - Sandhya and her Tic-Tac-Toe love

   #### Problem Statement
-  - Sandhya likes to play tic-tac-toe (using 2*2 matrix), and uses the elements 0 and 1.
-She is wondering how many matrices with X rows and Y columns there are.
-Everyone obviously knows that - it is just 2X⋅Y. But what no one knows is that, she considers two identical matrices if and only if by permuting the X no.of rows and then permuting the Y no.of columns, and the resulting matrix is transverse of itself.
+  - Sandhya likes to play tic-tac-toe (using 2*2 matrix), and uses the elements `0`and `1`.
+She is wondering how many matrices with `X` rows and `Y` columns there are.
+Everyone obviously knows that - it is just `2X⋅Y`.
+But what no one knows is that, she considers two identical matrices if and only if by permuting the `X` no.of rows and then permuting the `Y` no.of columns, and the resulting matrix is transverse of itself.
-  - Help Sandhya by finding the number of X×Y matrices which are distinct according to her definition (even though she doesn't know how to solve them).
+  - Help Sandhya by finding the number of `X×Y` matrices which are distinct according to her definition (even though she doesn't know how to solve them).
 Since the answer can/may be quite large, compute it modulo 10^9+7.

    <p align="center"><img src="https://media.giphy.com/media/3oriNKQe0D6uQVjcIM/giphy.gif" /></p>